TritonDataCenter/rfd/rfd/0146/README.md

 * "How many switches are in us-east-1?"
 * "How many hard drives of x type are in eu-central-1?"
 * "How many DIMMs of brand y have failed in the last year?"
-* "I want to design a server, and have a JSON specification I can use Conch to validate against"
-* "I want to design a rack, and be sure that the resulting BOM has accurate cable lengths"
-* "I want to design a datacenter and I want to be sure that based on rack BOM metadata's power footprints I am not exceeding my power budget"
 * "What tools are required to work on server class y?"
 * "Who is our vendor contact for product z?"